ohler55/ojg/design.md

 ## Planning

 Like any journey it starts with the planning.
-Yeah, I know, its called requirement gathering but casting it as planning a journey is more fun and this was all about enjoying the discoveries on the journey.
+Yeah, I know, it's called requirement gathering but casting it as planning a journey is more fun and this was all about enjoying the discoveries on the journey.
 The journey takes place in the land of OjG which stands for Oj for